mth229/mth229.github.io/functions.md

 f(x) = log(10, 1 + x)
 ```

 where the *first* argument expresses the base.
-For convenience, `julia` also gives the
+For convenience, `Julia` also gives the
 functions `log10` and `log2` for base 10 and 2 respectively.